cyber-meow/anime_screenshot_pipeline/README.md

 Note that the new naming of metadata follows the convention of [waifuc](https://github.com/deepghs/waifuc) and is thus different from the name given to the older version.
 I may add a script for batch renaming for compatibility later.

+**Ensure that you run this script on gpu to have reasonable processing time.**

 ## Basic Usage

 The script `automatic_pipeline.py` allows you to construct a text-to-image training set from anime with minimum effort.
 All you have to do is